 Emma D. Miller is a documentary filmmaker and creative consultant based in Los Angeles.
-In her role as development executive for nonfiction at Concordia Studio, she worked on Oscarnominated and Emmy-winning projects that premiered at Sundance, Tribeca, and Telluride, including Time (Amazon Studios); Boys State (Apple TV+/A24); Bloody Nose, Empty Pockets (Utopia); Homeroom (Hulu); and Procession (Netflix).
-She headed development of new projects for Edgeline Films; served as the casting associate for the first season of Edgeline's acclaimed Showtime series Couples Therapy; and was associate producer of the Oscar-nominated short documentary Knife Skills, which was acquired by The New Yorker/Condé Nast Entertainment.
+In her role as development executive for nonfiction at Concordia Studio, she worked on Oscar-nominated and Emmy-winning projects that premiered at Sundance, Tribeca, and Telluride, including Time (Amazon Studios), Boys State (Apple TV+/A24), Bloody Nose, Empty Pockets (Utopia), Homeroom (Hulu), Procession (Netflix), and Bitterbrush (Magnolia Pictures).
+She headed development of new projects for Edgeline Films, served as the casting associate for the first season of Edgeline's acclaimed Showtime series Couples Therapy, and was associate producer of the Oscar-nominated short documentary Knife Skills, which was acquired by The New Yorker/Condé Nast Entertainment.
 She was also associate producer of the Sundance award-winning feature documentary Unrest, which was broadcast on PBS's Independent Lens, acquired by Netflix, and shortlisted for an Academy Award.
 Previously, she was programming manager at the Full Frame Documentary Film Festival, where she oversaw all submissions to the Oscar-qualifying festival and managed the film selection process.
+She is currently producing Elizabeth Lo's sophomore feature in collaboration with Impact Partners and Anonymous Content.